tnacass/towerdefense/README.md

 3. Tower

-  * Tower Placement : All the map or only on the sideroad ?
-Maybe two Game mode to choose ?
+  * Tower Placement : Only on the sideroad ?

+  Bonus assignments: Maybe two Game mode to choose

   * Tower Type : DPS, Crowded Control, Area Of Effect, Aura Tower.